Profitbase/Episode-Docs/articles/flow/actions/sql-server/get-single-value.md

 ## Returns

-Returns a .NET value of type as specified by `Result variable type`.
+Returns a .NET value of the type specified by `Result variable type`.